Mývatn Part III - Grjótagjá aka the Love Cave, Stóragjá & the Mývatn Naturebaths

 Grjótagjá cave

-I have dipped my finger into the water and it was very hot, somebody said it was around 45-50 degrees C!
-Be careful here as we don't want anybody to fall into the hot water on their way down the rocky entrance.
+I dipped my finger into the water, and it was very hot; somebody said it was around 45-50 degrees C!
+Be careful here, as we don't want anybody to fall into the hot water on their way down the rocky entrance.

 Grjótagjá belongs to the farmers at Vogar, so it is private property and forbidden to bathe in it - even if the water would be less hot.
-But examining this beautiful pearl of nature and taking photos of it is allowed.
-The difference in the blue colour of the water in my photos is due to the flash.
+But examining this beautiful natural pearl and taking photos of it is allowed.
+The difference in the water's blue colour in my pictures is due to the flash.

 Inside Grjótagjá cave

-I got quite startled when I read in Morgunblaðið - our morning paper (July 2018) - that the landowners had to resort to closing off the Kvennagjá part of the cave, where the women used to bathe.
+I was pretty startled when I read in Morgunblaðið (our morning paper, July 2018) that the landowners had to close off the Kvennagjá part of the cave, where the women used to bathe.

-I read in the newspaper in June 2020 an interview with one of the owners of Grjótagjá that once 20 tourists had camped inside Grjótagjá!
+I read in the newspaper in June 2020 an interview with one of the owners of Grjótagjá, who said that once 20 tourists had camped inside Grjótagjá!

 No bathing in Grjótagjá

-Grjótagjá has been nicknamed the Love Cave as here Ygritte and Jon Snow from the Game of Thrones series supposedly made love for the first time.
+Grjótagjá has been nicknamed the Love Cave, as here Ygritte and Jon Snow from Game of Thrones supposedly had sex for the first time.
 But the scene was apparently shot in a studio.

 Visiting Stóragjá